minhducnguyen189/minhducnguyen189.github.io/index.md

     GenericsType<String> type = new GenericsType<>();
     type.set("this is string");
 ```

-- **Generic Interface:**
+- **Generic Interface:** <br>
 ___

 ```java
 // Create Interface with Generic Type

 public interface Application(T, S) {
     public T getApplication(S appId);
 }

 ```
 - Java Generic Type: <br>
 Java Generic Type naming convention helps us understanding code easily and having a naming convention is one of the best practices of Java programming language.
-The most commonly used type parameter names are:
+The most commonly used type parameter names are: <br>

 ```
 E - Element (used extensively by Java Collection Framework.
 Ex: ArrayList, Set, etc) K - Key (Used in Map)